jaypepito333/C-Users-Administrator-Downloads-FinalProject-Laravel-Fortify-main-current-file-Laravel-Fortify-main/README.md

    # NB For ease of use make the to be accessed Globally on the PC.
     Achieved by adding the corresponding path to the ENVIRONMENT VARIABLE
    # Installation Process
-   - Go to cmd and type git clone https://github.com/robertmwenja4/Laravel-Fortify.git
-   - Next cd Laravel-Fortify then run "composer install"
+     - cd Laravel-Fortify then run "composer install"
    # To run the Application
    - Start the Xammp application.
    - start the Command prompt and navigate to where the project is.